RalfSchmid/P2XR-modelling/README.md

 # P2XR modelling
 A series of scripts and input files for generating P2XR homology models.
 The multiple sequence alignment file is based on structural alignments of P2XR X-Ray structures.
+For details see README files in respective directories.